SandoghdarLab/PiSCAT/docs/Tutorial1/Tutorial1.md

 # Suppression of the laser light fluctuations in a wide-field iSCAT measurement
 In this tutorial, we normalize the recorded power in each video frame in order to suppress the temporal instability of the laser light.
 By doing so we also touch upon the usage of some of the very basic PiSCAT packages such as the  [InputOutput module](https://piscat.readthedocs.io/code_reference.html#piscat-inputoutput) which provides functionalities for loading iSCAT videos and performing some basic checks on the acquisition process through the recorded meta-data.
 The [Visualization module](https://piscat.readthedocs.io/code_reference.html#piscat-visualization) provides a variety of data visualization tools for inspecting iSCAT videos and presentating the analysis results.
 The normalization of laser light fluctuations is one of the early-stage analysis tools that are in the [Preprocessing module](https://piscat.readthedocs.io/code_reference.html#piscat-preproccessing).
-The static version of tutorial documents are presented here.
-Once the installation of PiSCAT on your local computer is completed, the dynamic version of the tutorial files can be found in the local PiSCAT directory located at `"./Tutorials/JupyterFiles/"`.
 Based on the number of available CPU cores for parallel processing, this tutorial needs 2-3 GB of computer memory (RAM) to run.

 ## Setting up the PiSCAT modules and downloading a demo iSCAT video